 Mr. Bami Akinlade has over 15-years hands-on experience spanning Information Technology, System administration, Network Support and Engineering, Network Planning, Set-up and Management, Program Development, Financial Engineering and Negotiation, Project Service Levels Development and Assessment, High-end Technical Training, Database Planning and Administration, Public Relations and Public Speaking, Strategic Planning and New Business Development

-Mr. Akinlade holds a Bachelor of Science (BSc) degree in Mechanical Engineering and has received strategic and pivotal trainings and certifications at the highest level both in Nigeria and abroad in Information Technology, Management, Operations and Business development which include Oracle 9i DBA Track (Modules 1-3 completed); Linux Administration Training (Completed); Mikrotik Router OS Training (Completed) and he is a Certified Information Systems Auditor (CISA), a program that is duly recognized by the Information Systems Audit and Control Association (ISACA).
+Mr. Akinlade holds a Bachelor of Science (BSc) degree in Mechanical Engineering and has received strategic and pivotal trainings and certifications at the highest level both in Nigeria and abroad in Information Technology, Management, Operations and Business development which include Oracle 9i DBA Track (Modules 1-3 completed); Linux Administration Training Mikrotik Router OS Training and he is a Certified Information Systems Auditor (CISA), a program that is duly recognized by the Information Systems Audit and Control Association (ISACA).
 Other strategic areas of professional development undertaken are Power Metering Vending - Implementation and Operation (Actaris Measurement and Systems, Tyger Valley, South Africa); Operations and Management (The can man, Sandton, South Africa) among others.
 He has several Projects and Unpublished Papers for the benefit of the Information Technology sector and has won several awards in the course of his career.

 He is a self-propelled professional with a track record for successfully initiating and executing high profile projects within budget and agreed timeframe and possesses great managerial acumen and exceptional verbal and graphic communication skills.